-- [1.15.]
-TheIn 2011, the Neighbourhood Plan area hashad an average household size of 2.26 people which iswas slightly lower than the District average.
+- 2.7.
+In 2011, the Neighbourhood Plan area had an average household size of 2.26 people which was slightly lower than the District average.
 Furthermore, projections from the then Department for Local Government and Communities (DCLG) forecast that there would be a 9% decrease of average household size by 2021 despite the 8% increase in population.
-This is due to the predicationwas based on an expectation that the number of one-person households would increasehave increased by 13% over this time period, which may be related in part to the age structure of the population.
-The majority (74.29%) of these households are expected to be owner-occupied. - [1.16.]
-The existing housing stock in Southwell iswas predominantly detached (54.9%) and 41.5%?
-36 % of the dwellings containcontained four bedrooms or more, (AECOM 2022 (Southwell Housing Needs Survey).
-Assessment, AECOM, 2022).
+This was based on an expectation that the number of one-person households would have increased by 13% over this time period, related in part to the age structure of the population.
+The majority (74.29%) of these households are expected to be owner-occupied. - 2.8.
+The existing housing stock in Southwell was predominantly detached (54.9%) and 36 % of the dwellings contained four bedrooms or more (Southwell Housing Needs Assessment, AECOM, 2022).
 However, there is identified demand for semi-detached/flat/maisonette accommodation, with owner occupation being the most sought-after tenure.
-The highest demand within both the market sector and social sectors is for three bedroomed houses (Source; (Southwell Housing Needs Analysis (2020), NSDC).
-Assessment, AECOM, 2022).
+The highest demand within both the market and social sectors is for three -bedroomed houses (Southwell Housing Needs Assessment,

+AECOM, 2022).
 Again, this may be related to the age structure of the population.

-- [1.17.]
+- 2.9.
 The total numbers of dwellings provided for on the sites allocated in the N&SDC Allocations DPD in 2013 and the Southwell Neighbourhood Plan in 2016 amounted to 285.
 Of these 203 had been completed by 2022.
-Several 'windfall' sites have also been developed, delivering a further 15 to 20 dwellings. - 2.3.[1.18.]
+Several 'windfall' sites have also been developed, delivering a further 15 to 20 dwellings. - 2.10.
 Southwell has a high level of home ownership at 74.3%, which is slightly higher than the rates across the district (70.6%) and England (63.3%).